minzzelo/cs2101ug/docs/UserGuide.md

 **Step 2**: Success!
 The result display will display a message telling you that the flashcard is added to the flashcard list.

-**Step 3**: The flashcard list will update to show the newly added flashcard at the end of the flashcard list.
+**Step 3**: The flashcard list will update to show the newly added flashcard.

 ![filedirectory](images/ug/ug_add_step2_3.png)